gcasar/gcasar.github.io/README.md

 Hello, world!
-Use `/site` to serve static files.
+Use `/docs` folder to serve static files.